metabase/metabase/docs/developers-guide/build.md

    When it’s done, you should see a message that says something like “Metabase initialization complete.”
 Keep this tab in your terminal app running, otherwise it’ll stop Metabase.

-7. Open up another tab or window of your terminal app, and then “build” the frontend (all the UI) with this command:
+10. Open up another tab or window of your terminal app, and then “build” the frontend (all the UI) with this command:

    ```
    yarn build-hot
    ```

-8. In your web browser of choice, navigate to [localhost:3000](http://localhost:3000), where you should see Metabase!
+11. In your web browser of choice, navigate to [localhost:3000](http://localhost:3000), where you should see Metabase!

    This is the local “server” on your computer, and 3000 is the “port” that Metabase is running on.
 You can have multiple different apps running on different ports on your own computer.
 Note that if you share any URLs with others that begin with `localhost`, they won’t be able to access them because your computer by default isn’t open up to the whole world, for security.

-A couple useful tips:

-- To switch to a different branch or back to `master`, open up another Terminal tab, and repeat steps 3, 4, and 5.
-You’ll need to do steps 6 and 7 too if Metabase wasn’t already running.
+To switch to a different branch or back to `master`, open up another Terminal tab, and repeat steps 6, 7, and 8.
+If Metabase wasn’t already running, you'll need to complete steps 9 and 10 again too.
 If it was already running, the frontend will automatically rebuild itself.
 You can check its progress by switching to that tab in your Terminal — it usually takes something like 15 seconds, but will depend on your hardware.

 ## Shutting down Metabase

 If you want to make Metabase stop running, you can either quit your terminal program, or go to the tab with the backend running and hit `Ctrl+C` to stop the backend.
-Most of the time you don’t have to do this to switch branches, but there are some cases where the change or feature you’re trying to see is a change with the backend, and you may need to stop the backend with `Ctrl+C` and then restart it by completing Step 6 again.
+Most of the time you don’t have to do this to switch branches, but there are some cases where the change or feature you’re trying to see is a change with the backend, and you may need to stop the backend with `Ctrl+C` and then restart it by completing step 9 again.

 ## Building the Metabase Uberjar